-Star Wars fans face a two-year gap between 2017’sStar Wars: The Last Jedi and the still-untitledEpisode IX, but everyone’sfavorite shoot-first smuggler and all-around rogue is getting his very own movie.Solo: A Star Wars Storywill explore Han Solo’s life in the years leading up to his fateful encounter withLuke Skywalker and Obi-Wan Kenobi in a Mos Eisley cantina, and now the stars are sharing more about making the film as they prepare for its release.
+Star Wars fans face a two-year gap between 2017’sStar Wars: The Last Jedi and the still-untitledEpisode IX, but everyone’sfavorite shoot-first smuggler and all-around rogue is getting his very own movie.Solo: A Star Wars Storywill explore Han Solo’s life in the years leading up to his fateful encounter withLuke Skywalker and Obi-Wan Kenobi in a Mos Eisley cantina, and now a new video featurette takes a deep dive into the underworld the film explores.

 The second “anthology” movie planned for the sci-fi franchise following 2016’sRogue One: A Star Wars Story,Solo: A Star Wars Storyfeatures two-time Academy Award winner Ron Howard behind the camera after the exit of original filmmakersPhil Lord and Christopher Miller, andHail, Caesar! actor Alden Ehrenreich in the role of a young Han Solo.

 Solo: A Star Wars Storyis currently scheduled to hit theaters on May 25.
 Here’s everything we know about it so far.

 With so much ofSolo unfolding in and around the underworld of the Star Wars universe, a video featurette released by Lucasfilm in the leadup to the film’s premiere takes a deeper dive into the galaxy of thieves, rogues, and outcasts that make up the film’s cast.